- Nearly 100,000 catalytic converters stolen in three years

 Catalytic converter theft is soaring across the UK.
-A Which? investigation found that thefts rose by 104%, on average, between 2019 and 2020.
+Sky News found that there has been just under 100,000 catalytic converters thefts in the last three years.
 Thefts of these devices – fitted to the exhaust of a vehicle to reduce emissions – have been making headline news as criminals look to sell the converters on for hefty prices.

 Catalytic converter theft

 The research revealed that car owners could even be at risk of having their car written off entirely as the price of replacing the catalytic converter could be higher than their car’s value.
-Replacement and repair costs have been reported to exceed £1,200.
+The average excess for a car insurance theft claim is over £300 and replacement and repair costs for catalytic converters have been reported to exceed £1,200.

 These large repair bills can be impossible for some motorists to meet.
 So knowing how you can protect your vehicle can be key.